-You’ll see a lot of people say that red wigglers can eat around ½ their weight in food each day.
+You’ll see many people say that red wigglers can eat around ½ their weight in food daily.
 This is technically true, but only likely if conditions are optimal.
-For most home worm bins this will be an overestimate, especially if you’re a beginner.
+For most home worm bins, this will be an overestimate, especially if you’re a beginner.
 Remember the worms also eat their bedding which counts towards their food for the day.

-I tend to feed my worms about 20-30% of their body weight a day and find this works well.
+I feed my worms about 20-30% of their body weight daily and find this works well.

-As a rough guide, 1000 worms weigh 1 lb, so will eat 0.3 lbs of waste each day.
-Say your family produces 3 lbs of waste every day you’ll need 10,000 worms for your bin.
+As a rough guide, 1000 worms weigh 1 lb, so they will eat 0.3 lbs of waste each day.
+Say your family produces 3 lbs of waste every day.
+You’ll need 10,000 worms for your bin.
 This sounds like a lot!
-But remember your worms will reproduce quickly, so you don’t need to buy that many worms.
-1-2 lbs of worms is usually enough to start with.
+But remember, your worms will reproduce quickly, so you don’t need to buy that many worms.
+1-2 lbs of worms are usually enough to start with.

 What to look for in a worm bin?

-At its simplest, a worm bin is a container with holes for ventilation and a lid to stop the worms escaping.
-Most bins are made of plastic and raised off the ground, so they don’t attract unwanted pests.
+At its simplest, a worm bin is a container with holes for ventilation and a lid to stop the worms from escaping.
+Most bins are made of plastic and raised off the ground so they don’t attract unwanted pests.